-Food grade lubricant is the name given to any industrial lubricant that is considered safe for incidental contact with items that may be consumed by humans, as long as it does not exceed a certain concentration.
+Food-grade or food-safe lubricant is the name given to any industrial lubricant that is considered safe for incidental contact with items that may be consumed by humans or animals, as long as it does not exceed a certain concentration.

 - Medicines and Supplements

-Food grade lubricant is used during the production process of these items, and is considered safe for only incidental consumption.
+Food grade lubricant is used during the production process of these items.
+It is considered safe for only incidental consumption at most.
 Incidental contact is typically inadvertent and may occur through dripping, contact, or spillage.
 In order to be considered incidental, lubricants may not exceed more than 10 parts per million after contact.

-Food Lube is available in aerosol and bulk liquid formats.
+Interflon Food Lube with MicPol® is an H1 lubricant, available in aerosol and bulk liquid formats.
 The aerosol is easy to use on the spot and can be attached to small, portable dispensers such as those made by Simalube by Simatec.

 The bulk liquid is suitable for use with an automatic dispenser, which allow lubrication of chains without shutting down the assembly line.

-NSF issues three levels of classifications for food-grade (also called “food-safe”) lubricant:
+NSF issues three levels of classifications for food-grade (also called “food-safe”) lubricants:

 This is typically what people mean when they say “food-grade lubricants”.
 Amounts in foodstuffs must not exceed 10 parts per million (0.001%).
 H1 lubricant formulations may only contain certain base stocks, additives and thickeners as specified by the FDA regulations given in 21 CFR 178.3750.